Suswan114/VruhBoard/Contributing.md

   - All changes done, ready for production :))

 - Before opening a PR, make sure you squash all your commits into one single commit using `git rebase` (squash).
 Instead of having 50 commits that describe 1 feature implementation, there must be one commit that describes everything that has been done so far.
 You can read up about it [here](https://www.internalpointers.com/post/squash-commits-into-one-git).
   > NOTE: While squashing your commits to write a new one, do not make use of `-m` flag.
 In this case, a vim editor window shall open.
-Write a title for the commit within 50-70 characters, leave a line and add an understandable description.
+Write a title for the commit within 50-70 characters, leave a line and add an understandable description.<br>

+  Commit the changes once you are happy with them.
+See [Atom's contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#git-commit-messages) to know how to use emoji for commit messages.Once your changes are ready, don't forget to self review to speed up the review process:zap:.

 ## 2. Issues

+#### Create a new issue

+If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).

+#### Solve an issue

+Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
+You can narrow down the search using `labels` as filters.

 - Issues **MUST** be opened any time any of the following events occur:
   1. You want feature enhancements.